mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_actions.md

 2. decorate it with the `@capture("action")` decorator
 3. add it as a `function` argument inside the [`Action`][vizro.models.Action] model

-The following example shows how to create a custom action that postponeS execution of the next action in the chain for `t` seconds.
+The following example shows how to create a custom action that postpones execution of the next action in the chain for `t` seconds.

 !!! example "Simple custom action"
     === "app.py"